wukongiii/FlexUI/README.md

-FlexUI is a a simple but useful XHTML->Unity UGUI converting tool.
+FlexUI is a XHTML->Unity UGUI converting tool.